TIBCOSoftware/snappydata/docs/howto/connect_using_jdbc_driver.md

 <a id="howto-jdbc"></a>
 # How to Connect using JDBC Driver

-You can connect to and execute queries against SnappyData cluster using JDBC driver.
+You can connect to and execute queries against TIBCO ComputeDB™ cluster using JDBC driver.
 The connection URL typically points to one of the locators.
 The locator passes the information of all available servers, based on which the driver automatically connects to one of the servers.

-To connect to the SnappyData cluster using JDBC, use URL of the form `jdbc:snappydata://<locatorHostName>:<locatorClientPort>/`
+To connect to the TIBCO ComputeDB cluster using JDBC, use URL of the form `jdbc:snappydata://<locatorHostName>:<locatorClientPort>/`

 Where the `<locatorHostName>` is the hostname of the node on which the locator is started and `<locatorClientPort>` is the port on which the locator accepts client connections (default 1527).

-You can use Maven or SBT dependencies to get the latest SnappyData JBDC driver which is used for establishing the JDBC connection with SnappyData.
-Other than this you can also directly download the JDBC driver from the SnappyData release page.
+You can use Maven or SBT dependencies to get the latest TIBCO ComputeDB JBDC driver which is used for establishing the JDBC connection with TIBCO ComputeDB.
+Other than this you can also directly download the JDBC driver from the TIBCO ComputeDB release page.

 ## Using Maven/SBT Dependencies

-You can use the Maven or the SBT dependencies to get the latest released version of SnappyData JDBC driver.
+You can use the Maven or the SBT dependencies to get the latest released version of TIBCO ComputeDB JDBC driver.

 **Example: Maven dependency**
 ```pre